asmod3us/castle/README.md

 	for s in `git submodule  --quiet foreach 'echo $name'` ; do git config submodule.$s.ignore untracked ; done

+## Update all submodules to latest
+From [StackOverflow discussion](http://stackoverflow.com/questions/1030169/git-easy-way-pull-latest-of-all-submodules): update all submodules to latest version

+	git submodule foreach git pull origin master

+or maybe a bit faster by running in parallel:

+	git submodule foreach "(git checkout master; git pull)&"

 ## Credits
 castle is inspired by dotfiles and a stackoverflow posting that I am unable to find in my browser history.